 Michael's academic qualifications include a BA in Biblical Studies, MA in Linguistics, MCIS in Software Engineering, and a Doctor of Computer Science degree.
 He has developed courses and taught both within industry and at the college level.

 He and his wife, Lisa, now work full-time with the Orthodox Christian Mission Center (OCMC) as mission specialists in linguistics and translation.
 Their vision is that every Orthodox Christian parish in the world will have the opportunity to worship God using the mother-tongue of its parishioners.
-His mission is to equip translators of the Orthodox liturgical texts with the knowledge and tools they need to produce accurate and understandable translations that speak to the hearts of those who pray, hear, or read them.
+Their mission is to equip translators of the Orthodox liturgical texts with the knowledge and tools they need to produce accurate and understandable translations that speak to the hearts of those who pray, hear, or read them.
 To that end, Michael has laid out a multi-year plan to develop and provide four types of assistance to OCMC missionaries, liturgical translators, and publishers of translations: software, courses, handbooks, and consulting.

 Working with Fr Seraphim Dedes (creator of eMatins.org), Michael developed AGES Liturgical Workbench (ALWB).
 This software has tools for translators, a multi-lingual library, typikon templates, and a rubrics engine.
 The rubrics engine calculates the liturgical properties for a given date (e.g. the tone of the week, what day of Lent it is, what feast day it is, etc), in order to generate services for specific dates , automatically determining and inserting the variable hymns.
 He is working on a web-based Translation Management System (TMS) to provide tools for translators as they create their translations, and to enter them into a database that can be used by ALWB to generate services and/or books.